LighghtEeloo/clash-from-the-gates-up/doc/5-class.md

-# Inside-Out: Functor, Applicative, Bundle, Unbundle, and Alternative
+# Inside-Out: Functor, Applicative, Alternative, Bundle, and Unbundle

 I was so close to changing the title of this session to `<$>`, `<*>`, and `<|>`.
 I'm kind of glad that I successfully resisted the strong but terrible temptation.